MetaBorgCube/IceDust/README.md

 You need to create a main `.app` file that includes the generated `.app` file.
 The generated `.app` file has `extend` entities, so the main `.app` file needs to define the entities to the generated code can extend these.

+## Contributing

+We welcome contributions of any sort.
+Whether you are a student, someone from industry, or an enthousiast, you are welcome to contribute.
+See [Contributing](CONTRIBUTING.md) for more details.